fpom/pytl/README.md

 ### CTL

-`Phi.ctl()` returns a new AST whose quantifiers have been collapsed with the following modality.
+`Phi.ctl()` returns a new AST whose quantifiers have been collapsed with their following modality.
 For instance:

     >>> parse("AX spam")
     Phi('A', Phi('X', Phi('name', value='spam', escaped=False)))